-This midsize regional bank offers products for a wide range of financial needs.
-Compare its suite of loan options.
+This midsize regional bank offers products for a wide range of needs.

 What types of loans does Citizens Bank offer?